marcin-wosinek/blog/index.md

 ## Who am I?
 Poznań, Poland based IT specialist; since January 2013 meetup an conference speaker and self proclaimed AngularJs evengelist.

+## Contact
+I'm looking forward to hearing from you.
+Especially if you:

+* want to have my talk or workshop on a conference/meetup
+* are interested in AngularJs training

+Mail me: marcin.wosinek+blog@gmail.com

+Call me: +48 669 632 669